zevunderwood/shor/README.md

 - Simulates small quantum programs
 - Makes quantum computing easy

-In the near future we plan to support running your programs on real world quantum computers.
+We currently support running programs on Qiskit providers including IBMQ quantum computeres.

+In the near future we plan to support other providers.
 Write your program once, and run it anywhere.

 Read the documentation, view tutorials and examples, and join the community at: https://shor.dev/